Friday, October 8, 2010

 Was Casey Stengel the greatest baseball manager ever?
 The greatest game boss in New York sports history?
+In each case, yes.
 That's my opinion.
 The facts to support this opinion?
 As the man himself would say, "You can look it up."

 Joe Girardi, Tom Coughlin, Rex Ryan, Mike D'Antoni, Avery Johnson, John Tortorella, Scott Gordon, John MacLean (who debuts as Devils coach tonight), and whoever replaces Jerry Manuel as Met manager...
 You're on the clock!